 You can read about it more here, but Attorney Matt Vook has experience working on all sides of the insurance law industry.
 One notable position was his time working for an insurance company doing insurance defense work.
 For several years, Matt spent his time in that arena, learning the ins and outs of insurance companies’ and their processes.

 Here are a few insider tips you’ll want to be aware of.

-- People who settle a case without a lawyer will almost certainly get significantly less than if they hire an attorney.
-Insurance companies will attempt to resolve a case as quickly as possible.
-Sometimes, an adjuster will approach a claimant/plaintiff with what seems like a large sum of money (and it is comparatively) hoping that the injured party will accept without much thought.
-There is a reason that they do this is that a percentage of people will accept the deal without speaking to an attorney.
-The insurance company plays the odds to pay out less.
+People who settle a case without a lawyer will almost certainly get significantly less than if they hire an attorney.
+Insurance companies are comfortable playing the odds and trying to settle cases quickly without the claimant getting representation.
+It’s common for adjusters to approach the claimant/plaintiff with what seems like a large sum of money (and it is comparatively), hoping the injured party will accept without much thought.
+An experienced attorney can help to ensure that the payout offered is truly reflective of the injury and damages.

-- The RIGHT attorney REALLY makes a difference in what an injured worker/plaintiff receives.
-Certain law firms work with a quantity-over-quality theory of handling clients.
-What I mean by that is that certain firms will take as many cases as they can, do little to build the case (as discussed above), and eventually settle.
-The claimant/plaintiff ends up receiving significantly less than had they hired somebody else.
-The right attorney, who builds the case with the right evidence will maximize a payout to their client.
+The RIGHT attorney REALLY makes a difference in what an injured worker/plaintiff receives.
+Some firms will take as many cases as they can, do little to build the case (as discussed above), and eventually settle.
+The claimant/plaintiff ends up receiving significantly less than they might have had they hired somebody else.
+The right attorney is one who prioritizes quality over quantity, thereby having time to build the case with the right evidence, allowing for the maximum payout to their client.